gruntwork-io/terragrunt/docs/_docs/04_reference/strict-mode.md

 ## Controlling Strict Mode

-The simplest way to enable strict mode is to set the `TERRAGRUNT_STRICT_MODE` environment variable to `true`.
+The simplest way to enable strict mode is to set the `TG_STRICT_MODE` environment variable to `true`.

 This will enable strict mode for all Terragrunt commands, for all strict mode controls.